JayWood/the-seo-framework/readme.txt

 	* Descriptive URL on Title Blogname removal option.
 	* Title generation cache.
 It no longer gets generated more than once per page load.
 	* Feed location URL in the Feed Settings.
+	* Disabling of JetPack Open Graph.
+However, disabling Open Graph within The SEO Framework will turn it back on again.
 * **Changed:**
 	/
 	* TODO New Plugin Logo!